mahmoudimus/ac/README.txt

 * Test your changes in all three products at once - open up three terminals and execute the above amps:debug commands, one per product.
 You will also need three more tabs for each of the 'cli' invocations.

-For help writing your own Remote App, see the README.txt in the sample/ directory.